Bping v1.2 (March 7, 2008)

 bping

-Will ping a known google.com IP address.
-Since it doesn't resolve google.com but instead uses an IP address, you can try this whether you currently have an internet connection or not.
+Will ping one of Google's DNS servers (8.8.8.8) and beep whenever it doesn't get a reply.
+Very useful as an internet connection tester.
 Useful if your internet connection is down and you want to hear a beep when it comes back up.
+Also very useful for war driving and that sort of thing.

 Download